 Item responds to these sub-outcomes: Children interact verbally and non-verbally with others for a range of purposes, Children express ideas and make meaning using a range of media, Children engage with a range of texts and get meaning from these texts, Children begin to understand how symbols and pattern systems work.

 It Takes Two to Talk is part of a suite of programs developed by the Hanen Centre to promote children's language and literacy development.
-It is designed to teach parents practical strategies to help their children learn language through natural interactions.
-It is particularly aimed at children with language delay and/or autism spectrum disorder.
+The program is designed to give parents practical strategies to help their children learn language through natural interactions.

 The program is delivered by a Hanen-certified speech pathologist and costs will vary depending on the provider.